braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_13.md

 This new permission follows a similar pattern to iOS and Web push, where you only have one attempt to obtain permission.
 If a user chooses `Don't Allow` or dismisses the prompt, your app cannot ask for permission again.

 Note that apps are granted an [exemption][4] for users who previously had push notifications enabled prior to updating to Android 13.
-These users [will remain eligible][8] to receive push when they update to Android 13 without requiring permission.
+These users [will remain eligible][8] to receive push when they update to Android 13 without having to request permission.

 #### Permission prompt timing {#push-permission-timing}